labarlab-emorep/func_model/README.md

 ```

-The workflow triggered by `array_cli.sh` will search Keoki for participants that (a) have fMRIPrep output and (b) are missing the AFNI output, and the submit an array for the detected participants.
+The workflow triggered by `array_cli.sh` will search the lab data server for participants that (a) have fMRIPrep output and (b) are missing the AFNI output, and the submit an array for the detected participants.
 It is recommended to wait for an entire array to finish before triggering another with a different session or model name, and processing data for more than 10 participants at a time results in data synchronization issues.

 ### Functionality
 `afni_model` spawns a parent sbatch job for each subject x session specified, each of which runs the following workflow:

-1. Download fMRIPrep output and rawdata events files from Keoki
+1. Download fMRIPrep output and rawdata events files from the lab data server
 1. Conduct extra preprocessing starting with fMRIPrep preorcessed files:
     1. Make a func-anat intersection mask
     1. Make eroded WM, CSF masks